SRGSSR/playsrg-apple/docs/PUSH_NOTIFICATIONS.md

 ## Observe push status messages

 An old technical note discusses [push notification status message inspection](https://developer.apple.com/library/archive/technotes/tn2265/_index.html).
 No profile is required anymore nowadays: You can observe status messages in the Console application by filtering results associated with the `apns` process.

+## Troubleshooting

+To identify potential issues with Airship registration you can use the _Support information_ button available in the application settings:

+- A device token is generated for each device and should always be available.
+- An Airship identifier associates a device token with a registration on Airship side, which should happen quickly after enabling push notifications.
+If no identifier is available but push notifications have been enabled please verify that the registration happened properly (Airship usually logs errors to the console).
+It might happen that using a VPN (e.g. the 1Blocker VPN) might prevent registration from occuring correctly, in which case you should temporarily disable it so that registration can succeed.
+- Also check that URN registrations are available.

+If a device token and an Airship identifier are available you should be able to receive push notifications for the specified URN registrations.